yangzhao98/drugTargetScreen/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of \pkg{drugTargetScreen} is to implement the translational framework of genoproteomic studies for cardiovascular drug discovery.
+The goal of \code{drugTargetScreen} is to implement the translational framework of genoproteomic studies for cardiovascular drug discovery.
 More details please refer to our **manuscript**.

 ## Installation

-You can install the updated version of \pkg{drugTargetScreen} from [GitHub](https://github.com/yangzhao98/drugTargetScreen):
+You can install the updated version of \code{drugTargetScreen} from [GitHub](https://github.com/yangzhao98/drugTargetScreen):

 ``` r
 # install.packages("devtools")